Comment by namuol

 Don't suppose you could tell me the name of the part they use for the headphone jack?
 I can find loads that look almost right but never the exact model

-• namuol an hour ago
+• namuol 10 months ago

 It was pretty intense, but mostly because I’m clumsy and didn’t plan anything.